cosimoNigro/agnpy_paper/README.md

-## `agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei
+# `agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei

 This repository contains the scripts to generate the figures included in the paper "`agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei".

 This repository is also archived in zenodo [![DOI](https://zenodo.org/badge/318151275.svg)](https://zenodo.org/badge/latestdoi/318151275)

-## content of the repository
+## Content of the repository
 The repository contains the following files:
 ```
 .